AVEVA/PI-Connector-for-UFL-Samples/JSON/Currency/README.md

-# PI-Connector-for-UFL-Samples - JSON - Currency
+# PI-Connector-for-UFL-Samples - JSON

-These samples show how to get started with the PI Connector for UFL REST endpoint feature.
+These samples show how to get started with the PI Connector for UFL REST endpoint feature and in particular how to handle JSON files.

 ## Contents

-* Details on how to use of the PI Connector for UFL REST endpoint.
+* A Python script that is designed to get data from a rest end point and send the collected data to the UFL REST endpoint.
-* Python samples to fetch JSON data from an external rest endpoint and then send that data to the UFL REST endpoint.
+* A sample ini file to show how to parse a simple JSON file.

 ## Getting Started